 Here's some examples of existing Figma plugins:

-- Content Buddy: allows you to find text within your designs and replace it with the actual copy.
+- Content Buddy: Find text within your designs and replace it with the actual copy.

-- Themer: allows you to swap between published styles from your libraries, in bulk.
+- Themer: Swap between published styles from your libraries, in bulk.

-- Content Reel: helps you to bring data into your designs.
+- Content Reel: Bring data into your designs.
 Including text strings, avatars and icons.

-- Map Maker: allows you to insert customized maps into any shape layer.
+- Map Maker: Insert customized maps into any shape layer.

-- Figmotion: allows you to animate objects within a Frame, without having to leave Figma.
+- Figmotion: Animate objects within a Frame, without having to leave Figma.